kalooshfv/ourspace-social-media/README.md

    cd <path to the cloned repository>
    ```

-3. Activate the virtual environment:
+3. (Optional) Activate the virtual environment:

    ```shell
    # Windows